 All Executive Branch members are required to accurately clock-in and clock-out at the beginning and end of their shift, as well as for breaks over fifteen minutes long.

 Breaks include discussion with other Student Government members not pertaining to Student Government business.

+Executive Branch members must turn in their Position Accountability forms to SG Director at the end of each pay period.

 Executive Branch members must document their time worked in the Time Sheet Binder located in the Rotunda when working on the third floor of the Student Union East Building.